 That's right, go ahead and power pose!
 You got this ish.

 Being close to reaching a goal, or sometimes just having an end target in mind can help keep you going strong.
 Set measurable and specific goals that you can strive for.
 If your goals are too broad and obscure, how will you ever know if you've reached them?
 And in addition, goals that are too big feel too far away to achieve.
 Instead, focus on small steps you can take now.
 Figure out exactly how you're planning on getting there, and then give yourself a pat on the back when you do.
 Small goals can help you hold out for a little longer... you're almost there!

 3. Make a plan

 Think about how you will deal with temptations before they are in front of you.
-Make sure there’s options on hand that fit your diet if you get hungry - keep your fridge stock with ready made clean options that you can grab and eat with zero guilt.
+Make sure there are options on hand that fit your diet if you get hungry - keep your fridge stock with ready-made clean options that you can grab and eat with zero guilt.
 If you are planning on indulging, consider what you are going to have and set limits for yourself in advance.
 Or schedule your next cheat instead of relying on what’s left of your willpower.
 One study showed having a pre-planned strategy could help double your chance of success (5).

 4. Keep Busy

 Dieting usually means that you are constantly thinking about food - which definitely doesn't help you avoid cravings and temptations.
 But studies imply that keeping your mind active, especially while dieting, can strengthen your willpower.
 Keep your mind occupied and enjoy your days as much as possible.
 Find activities that allow you to be creative or think strategically (6).
 This could even be spending time with family or just going for a long walk.